Cowboys & Aliens: Plot

 In 1873 New Mexico Territory, a man awakens injured in the desert with a strange metal bracelet attached to his left wrist and no memory.
 He wanders into the town of Absolution, where preacher Meacham treats his wound.
 Sheriff John Taggart recognizes the stranger as an outlaw named Jake Lonergan; Jake resists arrest, but a mysterious woman named Ella Swenson interferes.
 Taggart and his men prepare to transport both Jake and petulant young drunkard Percy Dolarhyde to Santa Fe for trial.
-Percy's father, Colonel Woodrow Dolarhyde, a wealthy powerful cattleman, arrives with armed men, demanding Percy be released and also wants Jake, who has stolen gold from him.
+Percy's father, Colonel Woodrow Dolarhyde, a wealthy, powerful cattleman, arrives with armed men, demanding that Percy be released and that Jake, who has stolen gold from him, be handed over.
 During the standoff, alien ships begin attacking the town.
-Percy, Taggart, and other townsfolk are abducted by grappling cables fired from the bottom of the ships.
-Jake's bracelet inexplicably activates and transforms, becoming a weapon; he shoots down a ship, ending the attack.
+Percy, Taggart, and other townsfolk are abducted by grappling cables fired from the ships.
+Jake's bracelet activates and transforms into a weapon, which he uses to shoot down a ship, ending the attack.

 Dolarhyde, Ella, and other townsfolk form a posse to track an injured alien that escaped from the downed ship.
-Meanwhile, Jake travels to an abandoned cabin and, in a flashback, recalls returning to it with stolen gold and then being abducted, along with his lover Alice, by the aliens.
-His memories returning, Jake joins the posse.
+Meanwhile, Jake travels to an abandoned cabin and, in a flashback, recalls returning there with stolen gold, only to be abducted, along with his lover Alice, by the aliens.
+As his memories return, Jake joins the posse.
 During the evening, they come upon a capsized paddle wheel steamboat that the aliens apparently dumped far from any large river.
 They camp inside it; during the night, the alien kills Meacham, who sacrifices himself to save Emmett, Taggart's grandson.

-By morning, most of the posse has deserted, and Jake's former gang attacks the rest.
+By morning, most of the posse have deserted, and Jake's former gang attacks the rest.
 Jake, who stole the gang's loot after their last heist, unsuccessfully attempts to retake control.
 The aliens attack again and abduct Ella.
-Jake jumps aboard the ship and attacks the alien pilot, causing the ship to crash in a river.
+Jake jumps aboard the ship and attacks the alien pilot, causing the ship to crash into a river.
 The pilot survives the crash and attacks Ella, fatally wounding her, before Jake kills it with his wrist-blaster.